-At a time when other artists were desperately trying to crossover and break into white music – in order to get airplay on white TV and white radio, James Brown’s look and style and sound were emphatically black.
+At a time when other African-American artists were desperately trying to crossover and break into white music – in order to get airplay on white TV and white radio, James Brown’s look and style and sound were emphatically black.
 He knew he didn’t have the smooth, Westernized looks of some of his peers.
 He was not the “acceptable face of black” to a color-phobic audience!
-So James Brown knew his only route to super-stardom was to be the best, and make himself the Godfather of Soul, Soul-brother number one and create a new genre at which only he could ever be the best!
-And that’s how he crossed over!
+James Brown knew his only route to super-stardom and to breaking boundaries was to be the best.
+He had to make himself undeniably the Godfather of Soul, Soul-brother number one and create a new genre at which only he could ever be the best!
+That’s how James Brown crossed over.
+And the rest is history!

 1964 on the TAMI show – Please, Please, Please